prameshbajra/prameshbajra.github.io/_posts/2017-01-31-python39-latest-features.md

     ```
 <br>

 These were some of the cool features that I liked in this new version of **Python**.
 There are many others too.
-Please refer to [RELEASE NOTES](https://docs.python.org/3/whatsnew/3.9.html) if you want to dig deep and have a look for yourself.
+Please refer to [RELEASE NOTES](https://docs.python.org/3/whatsnew/3.9.html) if you want to dig deeper and have a look for yourself.
 <br><br>
 <h2>What's next?</h2>
 <br>